 Spike Factor means (i) the Dilution Spike minus the Expected Dilution Ratio at such time, times (ii) the Dilution Spike divided by the Expected Dilution Ratio at such time.

-Spike Factor means on any date, the product of (i), the positive difference, if any, between: (a) the highest Dilution Ratio for any calendar month during the twelve most recent calendar months and (b) the arithmetic average of the Dilution Ratios for such twelve months, TIMES (ii) (a) the highest Dilution Ratio for any calendar month during the twelve most recent calendar months, DIVIDED BY (b) the arithmetic average of the Dilution Ratios for such twelve months.
-"STATED TERMINATION DATE" means the then current scheduled termination date of the commitments of the Liquidity Banks under the Liquidity Agreement, as such date may be extended from time to time in the sole discretion of the Liquidity Banks.
+Spike Factor means, for any Fiscal Month, (a) the positive difference, if any, between: (i) the highest Dilution Ratio for any Fiscal Month during the twelve most recent Fiscal Months and (ii) the arithmetic average of the Dilution Ratios for such twelve months times (b) (i) the highest Dilution Ratio for any Fiscal Month during the twelve most recent Fiscal Months divided by (ii) the arithmetic average of the Dilution Ratios for such twelve months

 Spike Factor means, for any Fiscal Month for each Consolidated Originator, the positive difference, if any, between: (a) the highest average Dilution Ratio for any two consecutive Fiscal Months during the twelve previous Fiscal Months and (b) the average Dilution Ratio for such twelve months, both calculated as if such Consolidated Originator were the only Originator hereunder.